Amazon Prime Day 2019 is officially over. We’ll be back next year for you when Amazon Prime Day 2020 happens, packed with streamer gear deals.

 Elgato deals have concluded for the US, Still available in UK, Canada, and others.
 See Reddit post at the bottom.

 Elgato has made somewhat of a name for itself in recent years as being the de-facto streaming gear company, with hit releases like the Stream Deck, and Elgato Cam Link for use in capturing High-End DSLR cameras as an option for ultra-high-end face cam video quality.
-(If you choose to do this, the Sony A6000 is our recommendation)
+(If you choose to do this, the Sony A6000 is my recommendation)

 They are no strangers to Amazon Prime Day, with a number of its products going on sale.
 Now a quick mention, If you plan to purchase a capture card, You’ll need to make sure your motherboard supports it.

 An HD60 is a PCI-E 3.0 x1 interface, and a 4k60 Pro is a PCI-E 3.0 X4 interface.
 Check your motherboard’s manual to make sure it has those before making your purchase.
-If it does not, your only options are cards that use a USB interface, like the Elgato HD60 S. Be sure to read our article on dedicated streaming PC’s if you are interested in buying one of these.
+If it does not, your only options are cards that use a USB interface, like the Elgato HD60 S. Be sure to read my article on dedicated streaming PC’s if you are interested in buying one of these.

 While not all products are available on an Amazon Prime Day sale at this time, many of their products that aren’t have a price drop that makes them worth picking up if you were thinking about it.
 There is a Reddit post telling of limited-time sales by Elgato.
 Check it out!
-Just be sure to use one of our links before you buy anything if you want the credit for the sale to go to us!
+Just be sure to use one of links on this page before you buy anything if you want the credit for the sale to go to us!

 The beating heart of a streamer